rgildiaz/ITI/projects/grafana/README.md

 ...
 ```

 Now, the server is running and the web interface can be accessed on [port 3000](http://localhost:3000).
+From this interface, the Loki data source can be configured.

 #### [Loki](#downloads)